MrSuicideParrot/python-netdiscover/README.rst

 * /sw/bin/netdiscover
 * /opt/local/bin/netdiscover

-If *netdiscovery* is not present in any of the paths above, you can specifie path with the argument *netdiscover_path* on Discover object.
+If *netdiscovery* is not present in any of the paths above, you can specifie path with the argument *netdiscover_path* on Discover class.

 .. code-block:: python